tamirla/redux-saga-http-requests/README.md

 export function* rootSaga() {
   yield all([
-    requestsWatcher(), // <-- add requestsWatcher to list of saga, this will handle all requests
+    requestsWatcher(), // <-- add requestsWatcher, this will handle all requests
     // other sagas
   ]);
 }